 Types of Triathlons

-Whether you’re a couch potato in need of some motivation or an experienced athlete looking to push your limits, you want to know what you’re signing up for.
+Whether you’re a couch potato in need of some motivation or an experienced athlete looking to push your limits, competing in a triathlon might be just what you need.
+But, of course, you want to know what you’re signing up for.
 How long does a triathlon last?
-The short answer is, it depends!
+The short answer is: it depends!
 There are several race options that appeal to different fitness levels and abilities.
-In choosing your first tri, you should also consider how much time you have to devote to training.
+When choosing your first tri, you should also take into consideration how much time you can devote to training.

 If you are interested in a longer race, look for an Olympic triathlon, also known as the “international distance”, “standard course”, or “short course”.
 The distances are double that of a sprint tri: a 1.5 kilometer (0.93 mile) swim, a 40km (25 mile) bike, and 10 km (6.2 mile) run.
 Fun fact: although races of this distance have been done since the 1970s, triathlon only became a recognized Olympic sport at the 2000 Olympic Games in Sydney, Australia (Source: Olympic.org).